aru-py/huma-history-museum/README.md

 ## Overview

-Step back into time and relive history’s most poignant moments.
-[Huma](https://aru.ai/huma) is a three-dimensional history museum in your browser.
-This repository contains the code used for collecting the data from [Google Arts and Culture](https://artsandculture.google.com/category/event).
+Welcome traveler!
+Huma is a four-dimensional museum where you can explore the defining events of humanity’s history.
+Each of several hundred planets correspond to a major historical event, including the World Wars, the French Revolution, and the Apollo Moon Landing.
+Time extends along one axis and geographical space on the other two.
+This project was built with [Unity](https://unity.com/) using data collected from [Google Arts and Culture](https://artsandculture.google.com/).
+The idea for Huma was inspired by the [Tesseract](https://interstellarfilm.fandom.com/wiki/Tesseract) from Interstellar.

 ![huma](docs/huma.gif)